TO BE PUBLISHED August 2021

 - the COP26 Summit, and opportunities for global climate action and UK leadership - policy setting and coordination, economy-wide cooperation, and demonstrating best practice for a clean economic recovery

 Our forums are known for attracting strong interest from policymakers and stakeholders.
-Places have been reserved by parliamentary pass-holders from the Department for the Economy, NI and officials from BEIS; the Cabinet Office; the Climate Change Committee; the College of Agriculture, Food and Rural Enterprise; DAERA, NI; Defra; the Department for Infrastructure, NI; the Department for International Trade; the Department for the Economy, NI; the Department for Transport; the Department of Agriculture Food and the Marine, ROI; Department of Finance, NI; the Department of Health and Social Care; Health and Safety Executive; HM Revenue & Customs; the Ministry of Housing, Communities and Local Government; the National Audit Office; the Office for Government Property; Ofwat; The Scottish Government; The Planning Inspectorate and the Welsh Government.
+Places have been reserved by parliamentary pass-holders from the Department for the Economy, NI and officials from BEIS; the Cabinet Office; Cadw; the Climate Change Committee; DAERA, NI; Defra; the Department for Infrastructure, NI; the Department for International Trade; the Department for the Economy, NI; the Department for Transport; the Department of Agriculture Food and the Marine, ROI; Department of Finance, NI; the Department for Digital, Culture, Media & Sport; the Department of Health and Social Care; the Government Legal Department; the Health and Safety Executive; HM Revenue & Customs; the Ministry of Housing, Communities and Local Government; the National Audit Office; the Office for Government Property; Ofwat; The Scottish Government; The Planning Inspectorate; and the Welsh Government.
 Also due to attend are representatives from A.C.
-Whyte & Co.; Baringa Partners; British Geological Survey; Campaign for the Protection of Rural Wales; Chemical Industries Association; Dawn Meats Group and Dunbia; Debevoise & Plimpton; Erasmus Student Network UK; Forest School; Geological Survey of Northern Ireland; GPS Marine Contractors; H2Transition Capital Fund; Hertfordshire County Council; Imperial College London; MoyPark; Natural England; Net Zero Technology Centre; Ofgem; People's Postcode Lottery; Somerset County Council; South Oxfordshire and Vale of White Horse District Councils; Strathclyde Partnership for Transport; The Campaign to Protect Rural England Wiltshire; TLT Solicitors; UK Hydrographic Office; Ulster Wildlife; University of Dundee; University of Leicester; University of Reading and University of Sussex.
+Whyte & Co.; BAE Systems; Baringa Partners; Bristol City Council; British Geological Survey; Campaign for the Protection of Rural Wales; Chemical Industries Association; Cornwall Community Flood Forum; Cornwall Development Company; Dawn Meats Group and Dunbia; Debevoise & Plimpton; Erasmus Student Network UK; Essex County Council; Forest School, London; Geological Survey of Northern Ireland; GPS Marine Contractors; H2Transition Capital Fund; Hertfordshire County Council; Imperial College London; Institution of Mechanical Engineers; MoyPark; Natural England; Net Zero Technology Centre; Ofgem; Okehampton Town Council; People's Postcode Lottery; Roadgas; Slow Food Birmingham; Somerset County Council; South Oxfordshire and Vale of White Horse District Councils; Strathclyde Partnership for Transport; The Campaign to Protect Rural England Wiltshire; TLT Solicitors; UK Hydrographic Office; Ulster Wildlife; University of Dundee; University of Leeds; University of Leicester; University of Reading; and University of Sussex.

-Press passes have been reserved by representatives from Argus Media; Montel News; NS Energy; Platts; Redactive and The Environment Magazine.
+Press passes have been reserved by representatives from Argus Media; ICIS; IOM3; Montel News; NS Energy; Platts; Redactive and The Environment Magazine.

 This is a full-scale conference taking place online***